passenger94/shoes3/shoesManual_redcarpet01.md

 Most beginners start littering the window with shapes.
 It's just easier to throw all your rectangles and ovals in a slot.

-**However, bear in mind that Shoes will create objects for all those shapes!**
+'''However, bear in mind that Shoes will create objects for all those shapes!'''

 ```ruby
  Shoes.app do